Upcoming NAMI Main Line PA events include:

-This support group for family members of people with mental illness meets on the first Monday of every month at 7:00 p.m. in Bryn Mawr.
-For more information, please contact Diane at 610-247-4545.
+This support group for family members of people with mental illness meets on the first Monday of every month at 7:00 p.m. on Zoom.
+For more information, please contact Diane at firstname.lastname@example.org.

 Havertown NAMI Family Support Group

 This is a free, confidential and safe group of families helping other families who live with mental health challenges.
 In this support group, families join a caring group of individuals helping one another by utilizing their collective lived experiences and learned wisdom.
 Family members can achieve a renewed sense of hope for their loved one living with mental health challenges.
-The group meets on the third Tuesday of every month, from 7-8:30 p.m. at the Presbyterian Church of Llanerch* (211 Lansdowne Rd. in Havertown, PA 19083).
+In the interest of safety and compliance with NAMI, state, and local guidelines, the Havertown NAMI Family Support Group will meet via Zoom on the third Tuesday of the month at 7:00 p.m.
 For more information, please contact Nora at email@example.com.

 NAMI Connection Recovery Support Group

 This is a free, peer support group for adults living with mental illness run and led by NAMI-trained facilitators.
 You will gain insight from hearing the challenges and successes of others in a confidential setting.
-NAMI Connection will meet weekly on Tuesday evenings in Bryn Mawr.
-For more information on the location and time of our meetings, please contact Danielle Sulpizio at (484) 880-0660 or Ed Kane at (484) 744-0860.
+NAMI Connection will meet weekly on Tuesday evenings on Zoom.
+For more information, please contact Danielle Sulpizio at (484) 880-0660 or Ed Kane at (484) 744-0860.